bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image026.jpg){width="5.209426946631671e-2in" height="7.293635170603674e-2in"}  -->

-let&#39; and const are also hoisted but not initialized, which means they cannot be accessed before their declaration due to the temporal dead zone.
+<p>let&#39; and const are also hoisted but not initialized, which means they cannot be
+accessed before their declaration due to the temporal dead zone.</p>

 - Block Scope vs. Function Scope:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->